wallix/awless/README.md

     $ awless list users --format csv
     $ awless list roles --sort name,id

 Listing resources by default performs queries directly to AWS.
-If you want, you can also query the local snapshot (works offline, with potentially outdated data):
+If you want, you can also query the local snapshot:

     $ awless list subnets --local